Curriculum: MS Pharm Sci: Pharmacogenomics and Personalized Healthcare

 Virtual Information Session

-Listen in as program director Dr. Pankaj Desai discusses the Drug Development and Pharmacogenomics programs, curriculums, work-life balance, and online school.
+Listen in as program director Dr. Pankaj Desai discusses the Pharmacogenomics and Drug Development programs' curriculums, work-life balance, and online format.

 curriculum icon Curriculum at a Glance